 10. Acadia Beach features a very neat view.

 Acadia Beach Pacific Spirit Regional Park

 11. Downtown Vancouver via a substantial zoom.

-12. And, in the opposite direction from the parking lot, and right across from it, is Admiralty Trail access staircase.
+12. In the opposite direction from the Acadia Beach access, and right

 13. At the top of the staircase.